progrium/skywatch/README.md

 since they're just files in directories.
 When you want to deploy script changes, toggle enabled scripts, or reset the alert state, you can run a skywatch command and it will handle pushing changes to Heroku for you.

-**In the end, skywatch is just a tool to run repeating check scripts on Heroku.
-It's the simplest idea wrapped into a convenient utility.**

 ## Getting Started